University of Chichester

 The following are the typical annual course fees for postgraduate students submitted to us by the university (Reddin Survey of University Tuition Fees 2018–2019).
 Always confirm individual course fees with the university.

 |Type of Course||Taught Postgraduate (£)|

 - Teaching takes place in a classroom or ordinary lecture theatre.
 Subjects with classroom teaching might include history, maths and philosophy.

 - Subjects taught in classrooms and laboratories, such as languages.

 - Much of the teaching may take place in a laboratory and includes biology, chemistry and physics.

 - Clinical subjects can include dentistry, medicine and veterinary medicine.

 Accommodation for Postgraduate Students

-- Halls are not guaranteed for postgraduates but the university can normally accommodate full-time postgraduate students in halls, if required.
+- Halls are not guaranteed for postgraduate students, but the university can normally accommodate full-time postgraduate students in halls if required.